Search Options

 Decision-making

-As the European banking supervisor, the ECB can take a number of supervisory decisions, which are legally binding on banks under the Single Supervisory Mechanism.
+As the European Union's banking supervisor, the ECB can take a number of supervisory decisions that are legally binding on banks under the Single Supervisory Mechanism.

 These include: